A VIOLATED DREAM: A 360º Documentary

 OUR ROLE: Location Sound Recording, 3D Audio Postproduction, Music Supervision

-The Portraits of No Man’s Land project is a collection of videos, photographs, google maps tours and exhibits that explore the life and stories of infamous areas throughout history, depicted as “no man’s land” due to their past as battlefields.
+The Portraits of No Man’s Land project is a collection of videos, photographs, Google Maps tours and exhibits that explore the life and stories of infamous areas throughout history, depicted as “no man’s land” due to their past as battlefields.
 A joint project between Durham University and Royal Holloway, University of London, all of the individual pieces of media can be found on Google Arts & Culture, and spreads the word and culture surrounding these parts of the world that have been affected by wargrounds.
 More recently, the project has released three immersive films on three separate locations to add to their library of informative pieces.

 In 1998, the Colombian government abandoned a large thriving region of the country to the control of FARC rebels.
 It was called the Zona de Distensión.
 An entire community was left behind, caught between armed guerrilla and the government.
 This is their story of life, survival and the story of the Colombian No Man’s Land.

-The audio for No Mans Land VR films was captured in a few different ways, we’ve used an ambisonics VR microphone Ambeo to record diegetic audio along with the camera as well as individual interviews recorded on boom and lapel radio mics.
+The audio for No Mans Land VR films was captured in a few different ways.
+We’ve used an ambisonics VR microphone Ambeo to record diegetic audio along with the camera as well as individual interviews recorded on boom and lapel radio mics.

 The audio post-production process was somewhat a continuation of our ethos embraced during the filming process — keeping the story raw and authentic.

 Music played an absolutely critical role, often carrying an emotional undertone that really helped to shape the narrative in the right way.
-We’ve used a variety of sounds form Colombian communist-era ballads to cinematic, orchestral, rich-sounding scores.
+We’ve used a variety of sounds from Colombian communist-era ballads to cinematic, orchestral, rich-sounding scores.

 Portraits of No Man’s Land Project: https://artsandculture.google.com/project/portraits-of-no-man-s-land

 Into No Man’s Land: http://www.intonomansland.org/